CCI Trading Strategy — What is it? (Backtest, Indicator, Settings, Rules, and example)

 CCI trading strategy no. 1

-The first trading strategy is described like this in plain English:
+The first trading strategy has the following trading rules described in plain English:

 When we “optimize” this we get 200 different simulations: